• Skip to primary navigation

 Portfolio as Your Primary Sales Asset

-Client: "Here are 5 projects.
-We're still looking for photos of the others."
+Client: “Here are five.
+We’re still looking for photos.”

-The realistic minimum: At least 2-3 well-documented projects per service or specialty you offer.
+The realistic minimum: 2–3 strong projects per service or specialty.

 Update Management as a Strategic Requirement

-Most firms try Option 1 and end up needing Option 2 anyway, because having the ability to update doesn't mean it actually gets prioritized.
+Most firms attempt Option 1 and end up needing Option 2 anyway.

 When Your Website Strategy Actually Matters